 Thus, NoSQL Databases offers fewer restrictions and more flexibility with the use of dissimilar fields within a collection.
 However, one must have a better coding proficiency to be able to implement the same.

-An in-depth comparison of Relational and NoSQL Databases can be found here.
+Read an in-depth comparison of Relational and NoSQL Databases to help you make a decision.

 Simplify ETL using Hevo’s No-code Data Pipeline